 Do you need to keep it?

 No really, do you?
-Often we place a high importance on emails and documents, thinking we will refer back to it in the future 아나콘다 3.5 다운로드.
-Realistically, we rarely do.
+Often we place high importance on emails and documents, thinking we will refer back to it in the future.
+Sometimes, such as for tax purposes we do but, realistically, there are rarely other reasons.
 So think about it.
 Is this an email you really will look back at?
 If so, then the tips below about filing them into folders (or tagging them) will be useful.

 Are you only keeping it, because it has an action associated with it?

 Often, we keep things in our inbox because we have to complete something or reply to it.
 There’s an action attached to it.
 It’s a reminder to do something.
 So in that case, you might want to create an Email version of the Action Station.
 Or, use a Task Manager or To Do List App and note down the action (and a few notes if necessary), into this.
 Then you can delete the email, without fear of forgetting to respond or follow up.

 Setting up folders or tags in your email client

 If you’ve decided to keep an email, it is best to file it into a folder, or create a Tag.
 Setting up Folders in your email is just like a physical filing system or digital document folders.
 The same principles apply when it comes to naming them and creating sub-folders (or Tags).

 You want to create a folder with a title that makes sense and is easy to find again.
 To help you get there, consider them like a physical bit of paper.
 Ask yourself: